aimms/how-to/Articles/40/40-data-server-load-results.rst

       endif ;
    endif ;

-Any procedure written after the above call will be executed on the server session and the results are stored as a data case file with a certain ``RequestID``, a predefined AIMMS identifier.
+Any procedure written after the above call will be executed on the solver session and the results are stored as a data case file with a certain ``RequestID``, a predefined AIMMS identifier.
 If the ``completionCallback`` argument is the predefined  procedure ``pro::session::LoadResultsCallBack``, the aforementioned case file is loaded into the data session automatically. ``pro::session::LoadResultsCallBack`` has ``RequestID`` as a local input argument.

 If you want to manually trigger this loading of results, you need: